arcusmaximus/SottrModTools/Documentation.md

 >
 > What's more: if you install from a folder, the manager will first automatically uninstall
 > the existing mod with the same name (if present) so that you don't have to do this manually,
-> saving you some time when interating.
+> saving you some time when iterating.

 For textures, simply use DDS files; the manager will automatically convert them back to the game-specific texture format during installation (again without loss of quality).
 However, you should make sure to use the same compression